 Maintaining dental health has two main components at-home dental hygiene and professional cleanings and examinations.
 Simple maintenance of your dental health can prevent complications such as tooth loss, as well as the need for restorative or cosmetic dentistry in the future.

 Dental sealants are quickly applied at our office.
-Dr. Mulder prepares the chewing surfaces of teeth, and then paints on the sealant.
+Dr. Scott Owens prepares the chewing surfaces of teeth, and then paints on the sealant.
 The sealant material bonds directly to the tooth and hardens with the aid of a special curing light.
 Dental sealants hold up well under the force of chewing, and they provide protection against cavities for about five years.
 During regular dental visits dr. Mulder will check the state of sealants and re-apply them if necessary.

 Physician-supervised teeth whitening systems such as zoom!
 Is widely considered to provide the safest cosmetic dentistry treatments.
 Teeth whitening is a conservative method for completely making over your smile.
 Chairside teeth whitening procedures are performed with a specially formulated peroxide gel that allows oxygen to permeate your tooth enamel, lifting stains.
 The structure of your tooth enamel is not affected.
 The most common side effect is temporary tooth sensitivity.